darvinpatel/sentinelMap/README.md

 ## Step 12E: Secure connection between honeypot-vm and log analytics
 - Under law-honeypot1 > General > Logs > search SecurityEvent and click blue Run button.
 - Give it a moment, and voila!
 It returns the same security logs window from our honeypot-vm’s Event Viewer.
-- Give it some time and search our custom: `FAILED_RDP_WITH_GEO_CL will` it will return our sample logs.
+- Give it some time and search our custom: `FAILED_RDP_WITH_GEOLOCATION_CL will` it will return our sample logs.

 ![](images/img46.PNG)

 ## Step 13A: Overview: Extract geo-data from the RawData of our sample logs.
-- Take a look at our sample logs in our FAILED_RDP_WITH_GEO_CL.
+- Take a look at our sample logs in our FAILED_RDP_WITH_GEOLOCATION_CL.
 - In the RawData columns we find information like longitude, latitude, destination host, etc.
 - We need to categorize longitude, latitude, destination host, etc. **values** from the raw data before we can obtain  geolocation data.
 - It sounds a bit abstract now, but bare with me.
 > NOTE: If you step away and come back to this lab after a day or two make sure to change the *Time range* accordingly.

 ![](images/img47.PNG)
+> Quering the logs using EventID == 4625 which signals failed logins

 ![](images/img48.PNG)
+> Now quering the logs using the custom logs we created above

 ## Step 13B: Extract and categorize data from sample log